 Choosing your cleanser

 Your skin type will determine what kind of cleanser works best for you.
 After years of using alcoholic cleansers and toners, my skin became dry, sensitive and oily which made for one hell of a combination!
-If your skin is as confused as my skin was, it is best to treat one condition at a time.
+If your skin is as confused as my skin was, I would try treating one condition at a time.

 Sensitive skin types